In this article, we are going to discuss Trekking in Nepal in February.

 - Local settlement and local culture

 Well, it is always better to be prepared than to lament on later.
-When you are planning for a trek, especially during an off season you will have to be a bit more careful than usual.
+When you are planning for a trek, especially during the off-season you will have to be a bit more careful than usual.
 Trekking is a fun experience and an amazing way to be in touch with nature.

 Having said that, your trips can be completely ruined if you are not spontaneous and careful at the same time.

-- Carrying heavy luggage is the begin of a loathsome journey.
+- Carrying heavy luggage is the beginning of a loathsome journey.
 If you tend to walk with all that burden, it will exhaust you.
 Always pack wisely and carry trekking gears.

-- Yes, trekking gears are a bit expensive but these do give you great return.
-From shedding load, providing comfort and being extremely handy, these help you from every possible ways.
+- Yes, trekking gears are a bit expensive but these do give you a great return.
+From shedding the load, providing comfort, and being extremely handy, these help you in every possible way.

 - Any package you choose or any season you plan, it will be good if you have spare days.
 As mentioned earlier, weather changes may affect flight schedules.